 Nudging is the process of influencing behaviors through minor changes to information or decision structures.
-There are 10 key ways in which this can be achieved.Summary by The World of Work Project
+There are 10 Important Nudges which can be used to help make this happen.Summary by The World of Work Project

 Cass Sunstein brought further clarity to the concept of Nudging in the article: “Nudging: A Very Short Guide“.
-In this publication he identifies and elaborates of a handful (or two hands full to be precise) of specific nudge type interventions, which we’ve summarized below:
+In this publication he identifies and elaborates on 10 specific nudge type interventions, which we’ve summarized below:

 Two classic examples of where changing defaults has materially changed behaviors include organ donor registration and pension elections.

-In countries where the default status for organ donation is “yes, I am a donor”, unless you opt out, donor rates are very high.
-However, in countries where the default status is “no, I am not a donor”, unless you opt in, the rates are very low.
-Similarly, if new employees are by default enrolled into a pension scheme (unless they opt out), then enrollment rates are very high, and vice-versa.
+In countries where the default status for organ donation is “yes, I am a donor”, donor rates are very high.
+However, in countries where the default status is “no, I am not a donor”, the rates are very low.
+Similarly, if new employees are by default enrolled into a pension scheme, then enrollment rates are very high, and vice-versa.

 2 – Simplification

 Making decisions requires effort and focus, something people have limited amounts of.
-What this means is that when decision processes and frameworks are complex, they will switch off and potentially make poor decisions.
-Simplification of decision volumes and structures will reduce the effort that people need to expend, and help increase the number of people making decisions that are in their best interest.
+What this means is that when decision processes and frameworks are complex, people switch off and potentially make poor decisions.
+Simplification of decision volumes and structures will reduce the effort that people need to expend on decision making.
+This helps to increase the number of people making decisions that are in their own best interest.

 A classic example of this is complexity in the retail energy market.
-Many retail energy provides provide use complex pricing involving a variety of tariffs and variable charges for usage at different points in time.
+Many retail energy providers use complex pricing involving many tariffs and variable charges for usage at different points in time.
 This complexity makes it very difficult for consumers to compare products to choose the best, or cheapest.
-Regulators often look to force energy companies to simplify their billing information and price structures to aid consumers, not always with successfully.
+Regulators often look to force energy companies to simplify their billing information and price structures to aid consumers.
+Unfortunately, they’re not always successful in their efforts.

-Humans are fundamentally social beings, and generally want to feel like they belong and are conforming with what’s expected of them by their peers.
+The third of the 10 Important Nudges relates to the use of social norms.
+Humans are fundamentally social beings.
+People generally want to feel like they belong and are conforming with what’s expected of them by their peers.
 What this means is that they are more likely to take actions that make them feel like they behaving in line with others, than actions that make them feel like they are breaking social norms.
-These acts of belonging reduce the risk of being rejected by the wider group, something humans are fairly instinctively afraid of.
+These acts of belonging reduce the risk of being rejected by the wider group.
+This is something humans are fairly instinctively afraid of.

-Social norming as a nudge is used in many different ways, but an example that many people will have seen is that of hotel towels.
+Social norming as a nudge is used in many different ways.
+An example that many people will have seen is that of hotel towels.
 Signage that says “9 out of 10 guests choose to reuse their towels” is far more effective at changing behaviors than signs that simply say “reusing your towel helps to save the environment”.
 Another classic example of this is in online retailing where the number of people who purchased a product is often displayed.

-Anything that makes it easier and more convenient to take an action will increase the number of people who do take that action.
+Making an action easier and more convenient will increase the number of people who do it.
 This is fairly similar to the default nudge, and fairly self evident.

 A simple example of this lies in building design.
 Where buildings have elevators that are easily accessed and prominently signed and stairs that are hidden (or unsigned), then most people will take the lift, even for only one or two floors.
 However, when lifts are less visible and stairs are well signed, then many more people will take the stairs for one or two flights.